 Any further ownership changes use smart contracts in the same way.
 Commercially sensitive information like pricing, credit information and terms can remain private to the parties involved.

 Standard QR codes, barcodes, RFID tags or NFC readers can then track the product through the supply chain.
 Their collected data adds to the Passport on the Blockchain, and now you’ve got a traceable distribution history.
 These trackers are cheap and already in widespread use by the logistics and storage industries.

 The Internet of Things (IoT)

 However, the existing trackers aren’t a perfect solution because tampering can still occur.
 Some current solutions are harder to break or fake than others, so they may still be appropriate.
-However, the Internet of Things will soon enable “smart beacons” inside the bottle.
+However, the Internet of Things enables “smart beacons” inside the bottle.
 They can be under the capsule or embedded in the screwcap or cork.
-Any alteration would result in destruction.
+Any alteration to them would result in destruction.
 They can also actively monitor the wine’s condition as it moves through distribution and storage, as a quality assurance device.
 Patents already exist for these, so I expect them to appear in the short-term.
 I think the existing methods would still be suitable for lower value or bulk wines.
 Smart beacons would be initially aimed at more expensive bottles.